Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 ### "admin" user

-`DeployPackages.exe`, when deploying the AspNetFormsAuth packages, automatically creates the *admin* user account and *SecurityAdministrator* role, adds the account to the role and gives it necessary permissions (claims) for all authentication service methods.
+When deploying the AspNetFormsAuth packages, it will automatically create the *admin* user account and *SecurityAdministrator* role, add the account to the role and give it necessary permissions (claims) for all authentication service methods.

 1. After deployment, **run the utility** `\bin\Plugins\AdminSetup.exe` to initialize the *admin* user's password.